ljy0401/CPSC210-Project/README.md

   from my `RestaurantReviewList`.
 - As a user, I want to be able to update the review information of a restaurant after I revisit a specific restaurant.
-- As a user, I want to be able to save my restaurant review list to file and have the option to do so or just quit.
+- As a user, I want to be able to save my restaurant review list to file if I want to do so before I quit.
-- As a user, when I start the application, I want to be given the option to load my previously saved restaurant review list saved last time from file.
+- As a user, when I start the application, I want to be able to load my previously saved restaurant review list saved last time from file if I want to do so when I start the application.

 ## Instructions for Grader